The Kaleidoscopic Filter: A Structural Resolution of Restricted Integer Partitions: The Spectral Theory of Restricted Partitions

-where $B_l$ are the Bernoulli numbers.
 Because the base Ehrhart polynomial $\mathcal{B}_{k}$ possesses degree $k-1$, this discrete formal integration momentarily elevates the algebraic degree to exactly $k+i-2$.
 Since the Faulhaber integration is evaluated over exact periodic integer bounds $L_k$, it strictly preserves the exact rational arithmetic of the valuation ring without introducing continuous approximations.
 This exact integration over the discrete periodic boundaries $L_k$ is the fundamental mechanism that ensures the formula remains an identity, as all non-principal cyclotomic components perfectly vanish through destructive interference, rendering the method entirely non-approximate.
 Crucially, we evaluate the limit of the spectral operator at the principal ray $q \to 1$.
-To demonstrate the removal of the principal singularity, we apply a local asymptotic (Taylor) expansion as $q \to 1$.
-The limit explicitly evaluates to:
+To demonstrate the removal of the principal singularity, we apply a local asymptotic Taylor expansion around $q = 1$.
+Let $q = 1 - z$.
+The limit evaluates explicitly to:

+The structural $(1-q)^k$ terms perfectly cancel.
+Consequently, $A_k(q)$ possesses a completely removable singularity at $q=1$, yielding an exact finite limit.

+\begin{corollary}[Kaleidoscopic Annihilation of the Principal Pole] The exact cancellation of the structural $(1-q)^k$ terms evaluated above is fundamentally driven by the Kaleidoscopic Filter $\mathcal{K}_k$.
+Because $A_k(q) = (1-q^k)^k / \mathcal{K}_k(q)$, the continuous volumetric divergence approaching the primary singularity ($q \to 1$) is perfectly absorbed by the boundary shifts induced by the filter.
+The filter acts as an algebraic nullifier that strictly normalizes the probability measure of the principal ray to the finite topological volume constant $\frac{k^k}{k!}$, ensuring the absolute stability of the continuous core matrix. \end{corollary}